Stuck in that dark hole again.

 118 Be not discouraged, keep on, there are divine things well envelop'd,

-119 I swear to you there are divine things more beautiful than words can tell.
+119 I swear to you there are divine things more beautiful than words can tell.120 Allons! we must not stop here,

 121 However sweet these laid-up stores, however convenient this dwelling we cannot remain here,